Streamlining Security in Software Development with Snyk

 - Use

-snyk ignorewisely: Track ignored issues with expiry dates.
-Treat it likeTODOfor security debt. - Optimize Dockerfiles: The fewer layers, the fewer CVEs.
+snyk ignorewisely.
+Track ignored issues with expiry dates.
+Treat it like aTODOfor security debt. - Optimize Dockerfiles.
+Fewer layers means fewer CVEs.
 Use minimal base images (alpine, distroless).

 TL;DR

-Snyk isn’t just a scanner — it’s a full-stack security toolkit for modern dev teams:
+Snyk isn’t just a scanner.
+It’s a full-stack security toolkit for modern dev teams:

 - Secure your code, dependencies, containers, and cloud infra